-In addition to liabilities, the statement of net position and fund financial statements will report a separate section for deferred inflows of resources.
-This separate financial statement element, deferred inflows of resources, represents an acquisition of fund balance that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The District has one type of item, which arises only under a modified accrual basis of accounting that qualifies for reporting in this category.
+In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
+This separate financial statement element, deferred inflows of resources, represents an acquisition of net position assets that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
+The government has one type of item, which arises only under a modified accrual basis of accounting that qualifies as needing to be reported in this category.
 Accordingly, the item, unavailable revenue, is reported only in the governmental funds balance sheet.
 The governmental funds report unavailable revenues from property taxes.
 These amounts are deferred and recognized as an inflow of resources in the period that the amounts become available.